stanford-policylab/opp/py/data_readme_template.md

   ethnicity mismatch often as well.
-In both cases, if sex != gender or race != ethnicity, we set the value to NA, otherwise we coalesce(sex, gender) or coalesce(race, ethnicity) [this keeps values when one is NA but the other isn't]
+In both cases, if sex != gender or race != ethnicity, we set the value to NA, otherwise we coalesce(sex, gender) or coalesce(race, ethnicity) [this keeps values when one is NA but the other isn't]; we pass through all the raw values as raw__*
-- There are 4 zone columns in the raw data: zone, zone_division, policezone, and officerzone; we pass on zone to the clean data but have an outstanding inquiry as to their respective meanings
+- There are 4 zone-related columns in the raw data: zone, zone_division, policezone, and officerzone; we pass them through as raw__*
 - The data is deduplicated on raw columns stop_date, stopstart, stopend, address, officer_id, and person_id, reducing the number of rows by ~21.1%
+- violation represents raw column crimedescription
+- 2008 and early 2009 appear to have partial data and 2018 only has the first 4 months

 ## Statewide, RI
 **Data notes**: